long2ice/rearq/README.md

 ## License

-This project is under the [MIT](https://github.com/long2ice/rearq/blob/master/LICENSE) License.
+This project is licensed under the [Apache-2.0](./LICENSE) License.